Blinded By Greed: Pertak Bulletin, July 1996

 The Temuan appear mysteriously detached from the eminent prospect of cultural death.
 After all, their nenek-moyang (ancestors) did warn them about the possible destruction of the world.
 This would be signalled by the naga - the dragon animating the geomagnetic forcefield - unleashing its fury.
 They believe that when the aboriginal tribes of this Earth are no longer visible, the rest of the human race will be exterminated by another cosmic-scale catastrophe.
 Nonetheless they live in the hope that Earth will merge with Heaven, ushering in an age of abundance for all - if the pendatang (newly-arrived humans) learn to value their indigenous communities before it's too late.

 The JHEOA seems scornful of the Orang Asli's pagan beliefs.
 It sees its mission as that of Chaperone to the Orang Asli, as the nation marches full-tilt towards wholesale industrialization.
 JHEOA officers wax lyrical about firmly guiding their wards towards market-oriented farming or small-scale entrepreneurship - or at least changing their poor attitude as regards steady employment in the lower echelons of the brave new socio-economic order.
-As it is, so much revenue has been flowing out of the country through the burgeoning migrant labour force of Bangladeshis, Indonesians, and Filipinas.
+As it is, so much revenue has been flowing out of the country through the burgeoning migrant labor force of Bangladeshis, Indonesians, and Filipinas.

 Pertak Villagers Meet the Loggers and the JHEOA